-The Office of Transport Safety Investigations contributes to the safe operation of public transport and rail freight services in New South Wales by initiating and directing investigations into accidents and safety-related incidents whenever and wherever they occur.
+OTSI contributes to the safe operation of public transport and rail freight services in NSW by initiating and directing investigations into accidents and safety-related incidents whenever and wherever they occur.
 OTSI's investigations are conducted with the purpose of producing the following outcomes:

-- Identification of those factors which have contributed to rail freight and rail, bus and ferry passenger transport accidents and incidents. - Determination and specification in its investigation reports of the most appropriate remedial safety action to prevent recurrence of similar types of accidents and incidents.
+- Identification of those factors which have contributed to rail freight and rail, bus and ferry passenger transport accidents and incidents. - Determination and specification in its investigation reports of the most appropriate remedial safety action to prevent recurrence of similar types of accidents and incidents. - Production of transport safety investigation reports which are tabled in Parliament by the Minister for Transport and Infrastructure and published on the OTSI website for operator, industry and public utilisation.

-- Production of Transport Safety Investigation Reports which are tabled in Parliament by the Minister for Transport and Infrastructure and published on the OTSI website for operator, industry and public utilisation. - Provision and management of a Confidential Safety Information Reporting Scheme (CSIRS) for use by transport employees for the reporting of safety issues that require remedial action. - Analysis of rail, bus and ferry operations and accident investigations in other jurisdictions in order to identify safety trends and contemporary practice.
+- Provision and management of a Confidential Safety Information Reporting Scheme (CSIRS) for use by transport employees for the reporting of safety issues that require remedial action. - Analysis of rail, bus and ferry operations and accident investigations in other jurisdictions in order to identify safety trends and contemporary practice.

-To achieve these outcomes, the Office has established and provides the following services and functions:
+To achieve these outcomes, OTSI has established and provides the following services and functions:

-- A 24 hour on call Duty Officer to whom NSW bus and ferry operators and regulators report the occurrence of accidents and incidents.
+- A 24 hour on call duty officer to whom NSW bus and ferry operators and regulators report the occurrence of accidents and incidents.
 Notifications of serious (Category A) rail accidents and incidents are provided to OTSI by the ATSB in accordance with the provisions of the Rail Safety National Law (NSW), and the Collaboration Agreement. - A 24 hour investigation response team capable of providing immediate deployment to an accident or incident site. - A team of transport safety investigators capable of undertaking investigations into rail, bus and ferry accidents and incidents. - A dedicated response capability for confidential safety information reports. - The provision of detailed accident and incident reports which are designed to improve transport safety. - The conduct of safety investigations where organisational systemic defects or deficiencies are detected in the course of accident investigations or where safety trend analysis indicates the requirement.